Pragya2019/Xylella_MLST_ONT/README.md

 ## create a directory with input files
-The input Unziped, basecalled, demultiplexed raw read files from Nanopore sequencing run in `fastq` format are required as input.
+The input unziped, basecalled, demultiplexed raw read files from Nanopore sequencing run in `fastq` format are required as input.
 Sample folders contained `fastq` files and all samples should be placed in a single directory as an input.
 Please see the example input directory in `Sample1/fastq.fastq`
 ## create allele.list
-It containesthe names of all MLST gene name list 'allele.list'
+It containes the names of all MLST gene name list 'allele.list'

 ## create sample.list
 It contains all samples to be tested with the fastq file for each sample.
 'sample.list'

-## step by step,
+## Step by step
 ## step_1 Build stringMLST database

 to run it requires a database to be build using –buildDB